nikospara/realworld-v2/realworld-v2-kubernetes/README.md

 Kubernetes resources and instructions
 =====================================

+1. Enable the `storage` addon:

+    ```shell script
+    microk8s.enable storage
+    ```

-1. Create a persistent volume having the same `spec.storageClassName` as the _postgres-pv-claim_ in the deployment, e.g. as follows:
+    (OUTDATED - ENABLE THE storage ADDON) Create a persistent volume having the same `spec.storageClassName` as the _postgres-pv-claim_ in the deployment, e.g. as follows:

     - Put the following in the file `pv-local.yaml` - source https://kubernetes.io/docs/concepts/storage/volumes/#local: